On symbol correspondences for quark systems I: Characterizations: A proof of Theorem

 needs to satisfy in order to be a symbol correspondence is injectivity.
 Here we reproduce in greater detail, for the specific case of $SU(3)$, the argument for injectivity of the map (\ref{mapPi>}) as presented by Wildberger for general compact semisimple Lie groups in \cite{wild}, and reworked by Figueroa, Gracia-Bondía and Várilly in \cite{figueroa}.

-Because multiplicities of weights are not relevant for the argument, instead of the Gelfand-Tsetlin labeling used throughout the rest of the paper, here we use the representation of weights as linear combinations of the fundamental weights $\{\omega_1,\omega_2\}$, cf. (\ref{fund-wei}), so that the highest weight of $Q(\vb*p)$ is $\vb*p$.
-Then, the action of $T_\pm$ on a weight $\omega$ produces the weight $\omega \pm \alpha_1$, and the action of $U_\pm$ on $\omega$ produces the weight $\omega \pm \alpha_2$, where $\alpha_1$ and $\alpha_2$ are the simple roots of $\mathfrak{su}(3)$, cf. Figure \ref{fig:root-su(3)}.
-We recall the partial order (\ref{weight-order}) on the set of weights, so that, although this is not a total order, we have $\vb*p > \omega$ for every weight $\omega\ne \vb*p$ of $Q(\vb*p)$.
-For pairs of weights, we consider the lexicographical order induced from this ordering of weights.
+Because multiplicities of weights are not relevant for the argument, instead of the Gelfand-Tsetlin labeling used throughout the rest of the paper, here we use the representation of weights as linear combinations of the fundamental weights $\{\omega_1,\omega_2\}$, cf. (\ref{fund-wei}).
+Recall $T_\pm$ and $U_\pm$ act on the weights \eqref{action_Tpm_Upm}.
+Also, we consider the lexicographical order for pairs of weights induced by \eqref{weight-order}.

 We denote by $\mathcal H_{\vb*p}^\omega$ the subspace of $\mathcal H_{\vb*p}$ spanned by vectors with weight $\omega$, and let $\mathcal B_{\omega, \tau} = Hom(\mathcal H_{\vb*p}^\tau, \mathcal H_{\vb*p}^\omega)$ so that